Starting Point of This Journey

 Halfway through the bootcamp, I spoke with one of her experts in an hour long coaching session.
 After reading through my profile and asking me questions, he stated that with my life experience I had a book in me.
 I was flabbergasted!

 When we finished the conversation, I sat back to mull over what I just heard from him.
 Then, three words came to my mind, shards of shame.
 I knew deep inside me it was a title, of a novel.
 It was as simple as that.

 One morning soon afterwards, I sat down and started writing.
 For three hours, words poured out of me chapter by chapter.
 I wrote five chapters and created seven of the lead characters.
 When I put my pen down, I was sore, thirsty, and grateful.
 I’d begun a new phase in my life.

 The characters in Restoring Shards of Shame are fictional.
 They bring trauma related issues to life and make them less clinical to understand.
 The discussion questions at the end of the book provide opportunities for reflection, individually and in group settings.

 I believe each of us have experienced some kind of trauma in our lifetime, from neglect to abuse.
 What happens in our lives alters our belief system and affects our everyday lives.
 It can be very tough to recognize.

 That’s the purpose for these informational resource articles.
-To help you discern what trauma looks like and how we can be free of it’s hold to be a catalyst for change.
+To help discern what trauma looks like and how we can be free of it’s hold to be a catalyst for change.

 What are the formative years in a child's’ life and what happens in these years?
 The consensus I have gathered through reading many articles on this subject is that the formative years are from birth to the ages between 4 and 8.
 I personally believe you should...